 One of the best ways to combat digestive distress is to stay hydrated.
 It seems simple, but water helps keep digestive flow in motion, and you can achieve a healthier system simply by allowing more water to move through your digestive tract and break up anything that might be slowing you down.
 Try drinking an extra large glass of warm water with fresh squeezed lemon and a dash of pink Himalayan salt first thing in the morning to jumpstart your hydration (and bathroom) routine.

 Whatever you do, don’t beat yourself up about a hearty holiday meal.
 Because the body metabolizes guilt in a multitude of ways, one of the best things you can do is to prepare for your indulgences ahead of time.

-Prior to your foodie festivities, plan for a healthy holiday and aim to increase your workouts or stay physically active, eat prebiotic and probiotic foods that can more positively impact digestion, and stick to limited portions so that you can ensure that the bounty you consume in the future is properly processed by the GI tract, and moves through your body quickly and without issue so that you can cherish another year of happy memories with your family.
+Prior to your foodie festivities, plan for a healthy holiday and aim to increase your workouts or stay physically active, eat prebiotic and probiotic foods that can more positively support digestion, and stick to limited portions so that you can ensure that the bounty you consume is properly processed by the GI tract, and moves through your body without issue so that you can cherish another year of happy memories with your family.
 Because let’s face it, there’s not much better than feeling your best while being with the people you love.